dapr/docs/concepts/components/secrets.md

 ### Creating a secret and referencing it in a Component

-The following example will show you how to create a Kubernetes secret to hold the connection string for an Event Hubs binding.
+The following example shows you how to create a Kubernetes secret to hold the connection string for an Event Hubs binding.

 First, create the Kubernetes secret: